Viola Shelly Schantz

 Assistant Secretary of the Interior Frank P. Briggs presents a citation for distinctive service to Viola Schantz.

 Viola Shelly Schantz (1895–1977) was an American biologist and zoologist.
 She worked for the United States Fish and Wildlife Service from 1918 to 1961, as a biological aide, biologist and systematic zoologist.
 Stationed at the Smithsonian Institution throughout her career, she was the curator for the North American mammal collection in the National Museum of Natural History.

 Biography

-Schantz was born in 1895 in Salisbury Township, Lehigh County, Pennsylvania to parents John and Laura Schantz.
+Schantz was born in 1895 in Salisbury Township, Lehigh County, Pennsylvania, United States, to parents John and Laura Schantz.

 She died in May 1977 at the age of 82 in the District of Columbia.